How to prepare for and handle an earthquake in Croatia

 - Organizirani smještaj (organized accommodation)

-- Evidentiranje osoba koje su napustile mjesto prebivališta/boravišta (Registration of persons who have left the place of residence/stay)
+- Evidentiranje osoba koje su napustile mjesto prebivališta/boravišta (registration of people who have left the place of residence/stay)

 If there is an emergency, then you should immediately call 112.